Riverside Bridge School Curriculum Statement

 Pupils will be helped to build upon their learning and gradually develop as more independent learners.
 The atmosphere will be one of supportive collaboration where pupils feel that their needs are being effectively met and all are making progresss together.
 The key character traits of confidence and resilience will be developed through the differentiated approaches to teaching and learning.

-Communication and speaking and listening skills will be continually practised with regular opportunities for individual and focussed group work.
+Communication and speaking and listening skills will be continually practised with regular opportunities for individual and focused group work.
 The Speech and Language Therapy Service will be integral in delivering support which ensures progression for all pupils in the school.
+Weekly Speech and Language sessions are carried out by Speech and Language Therapy Assistant.

 All pupils will benefit from following a curriculum tailored to their needs with the expectation that the quality of learning and progress for the majority will exceed expectations relative to National Data sets.